Michael-A-Kuykendall/muxide/docs/contract.md

   - `data` must contain a complete encoded AAC frame (ADTS).
 Empty frames cause an error.

 * `finish(self) -> Result<(), MuxerError>` — Finalises the container.
 After calling this method, no further `write_*` calls may be made.
 This method writes any pending metadata (e.g. `moov` box) to the output writer.
 Errors returned at this stage indicate IO failures or internal state errors.
 The writer is consumed by `finish`; if you need access to the inner writer, call `into_inner` instead (not available in v0.1.0).

+* `finish_in_place(&mut self) -> Result<(), MuxerError>` — Finalises the container without consuming the muxer.
+This is a convenience for applications that want an explicit “finalised” error on double-finish and on writes after finishing.

 ### Error Semantics